6 A Strong Race Opinion: On the Indian Girl in Modern Fiction (1892)

 1. Johnson here brilliantly critiques not just stereotypes or tropes, but even the assumption that one can lump any characteristics as being qualities of nation or race.

-2. 140 years later, this impression is still all too common.
+2. Over a century later, this impression is still all too common.

-4. An author, poet, and businessman who was very pro-Dominion (of Canada) and who encouraged European settlement of (and racial tensions at) the Red River Settlement, before and during the Resistance there--including personal disputes with Louis Riel.
-The Canadian Dictionary of National Biography explains that his journalism after the 1870s "comprise[s] an aggressive statement of Anglo-Saxon ethnic nationalism" (Latham).
-He aggressively campaigned for Riel's execution following the defeat of the North West Resistance.
-Citation: Latham, David.
-"Mair, Charles," Dictionary of Canadian Biography, vol. 15,http://www.biographi.ca/en/bio/mair_charles_15E.html University of Toronto/Université Laval, 2005.
+3. An author, poet, and businessman, Mair strongly supported the Dominion of Canada and encouraged anglophone, Protestant European settlement in the (primarily) francophone and Catholic Metis Red River Colony.
+His actions, including personal disputes with Louis Riel, increased the racial and ethnocultural tensions in the region before and during the Red River Resistance (1869–1870).
+The Canadian Dictionary of National Biography explains that his journalism after the 1870s “comprised an aggressive statement of Anglo-Saxon ethnic nationalism” (Latham).
+He aggressively campaigned for Riel’s execution following the defeat of the North-West Resistance (1885).

-5. In spite of his desire for an ethnically white, Protestant Canada, Mairs wrote Tecumseh, a blank verse play set during the War of 1812, presumably to "honour not only the heroic principles on which the dominion was founded, but also the Indians, the 'sensible, intelligent' race he had known as a boy and in the northwest" (Latham).
-Elsewhere, Johnson praised the play for "avoid[ing] the usual commonplaces used in describing Indians by those who have never met or mixed with them" (qtd. in Latham).
-Citation: Latham, David.
-"Mair, Charles," Dictionary of Canadian Biography, vol. 15, University of Toronto/Université Laval, 2005.
+4. In spite of his desire for an ethnically white, Protestant Canada, Mairs wrote Tecumseh, a blank verse play set during the War of 1812, presumably to “honour not only the heroic principles on which the dominion was founded, but also the Indians, the ‘sensible, intelligent’ race he had known as a boy and in the northwest” (Latham).
+Elsewhere, Johnson praised the play for “avoid[ing] the usual commonplaces used in describing Indians by those who have never met or mixed with them” (qtd. in Latham).

-6. as a Shawnee, as a Sioux, as a Huron: Indigenous peoples from the Great Lake Regions.
-By Johnsons' time, many Shawnee and Sioux groups been pushed West and South from the region, and so Johnson is highlighting how all of these portrayals are set in the past.
+5. The Shawnee, Sioux (Oceti Sakowin), and Huron (Wendat) are Indigenous peoples from the Great Lake Regions.
+The Wendat were absorbed into other nations after the Haudenosaunee defeated them in 1649, and by Johnson’s time, many Shawnee and Sioux groups been pushed West and South from the region.
+Thus, Johnson is highlighting how all of these portrayals are set in the past.

-10. Ramona (1884) was part of Jackson's activism on behalf of Native Americans; it followed the life of "a half Irish, half Native American orphan and her lover" and "was a blockbuster success" (Wills).
-Citation: Wills, Matthew, "Helen Hunt Jackson’s Ramona Did What Her Nonfiction Couldn’t (And Vice Versa)," JSTOR Daily, November 4, 2019. https://daily.jstor.org/helen-hunt-jacksons-ramona-did-what-her-nonfiction-couldnt/
+9. Ramona (1884) was part of Jackson’s activism on behalf of Native Americans; it followed the life of “a half Irish, half Native American orphan and her lover” and “was a blockbuster success” (Wills).

 License